b-steinfeld/UEFA-Euro-2024-Predictor/README.md

 4. finishing adding notes to each part of the code in order to convey each lines/blocks purpose.
 5. potentially figure out other ways to grow precision (more data, different reference, new model, strength of team/how much team is worth, etc)?
 6. should I consider group stage games as I couldn't predict them orignally?
+   - Considered group stage games apart of train data.
+Results are different, but winner stays.
+Check out "Group Stages in Train Data" for results.
-7. when the tournament is over, compare results.
+8. when the tournament is over, compare results.

 Note: "matchesplusgroupstage.csv" was not used in the prediction process.
 Rather, just here if I decide to utilize it in anyway in the future.